Investigamer/Proxyshop/README.md

     - **800 DPI**: Downscales card images above 800 DPI to a maximum of 800 DPI.
 Most Proxyshop templates are 1200 DPI which is much higher than anyone really needs.
 Most printing services do not print above 800 DPI. (**Recommended**: On)

 # 🐍 Setup Guide (Python Environment)
+Setting up the Python environment for Proxyshop is intended for advanced users, contributors, and anyone who wants to get their hands dirty making a plugin or custom template for the app!
 1. Install Poetry using one of these methods.
     ```shell
     # Install pipx, then install poetry with pipx (Recommended)